The Song on the Other Side — Modern Paraphrase | fresh.bible

 "What are we supposed to drink?"

 Three days.
-That's all it took to go from the most spectacular in history to "what are we supposed to drink?"
-And before you judge them, think about the last time something amazing happened in your life — and how quickly you forgot about it when the next problem showed up.
+That's all it took to go from an incredibly spectacular in history to "what are we supposed to drink?"
+And before you them, think about the last time something amazing happened in your life — and how quickly you forgot about it when the next problem showed up.
 We are all faster at complaining than we are at remembering.

-God spoke directly to them — and what he said was both a Promise and a condition:
+God spoke directly to them — and what he said was both a and a condition:

 That's a name for God that shows up here for the first time: your healer.
 Not just "the God who rescued you" or "the God who split the sea."
 The God who heals.
 And notice the context — he said it right after turning bitter water sweet.
 He wasn't just talking about physical illness.
 He was talking about taking what's undrinkable in your life and making it life-giving.